-Weapon and Armour Proficiency: priests are familiar with simple weapons and any two other groups.
+Weapon and Armour Proficiency: Shamans are familiar with simple weapons and any two other groups.
 They are proficient in light armor and may also be proficient in medium or heavy armour, depending on the nature of the power that they serve.

-General: A Priest casts spells without limitations based on level or statistic-based attributes.
-As long as the Priest is aware of the spell and how to request (intone) it, he may do so.
-Naturally, if the being that supplies his power is displeased with the way in which the priest intends to use the spell, that being will refuse to channel the power.
+General: A Shaman casts spells without limitations based on level or statistic-based attributes.
+As long as the Shaman is aware of the spell and how to request (intone) it, he may do so, as long as it falls in one of the spheres of influence of his source of divine channeling power (the divine source).
+Naturally, if the channel that supplies his power is displeased with the way in which the Shaman intends to use the spell, that source will refuse to channel the power.

-Any attempt to commit an act that goes against the teachings of the entity that the priest derives will close his channel, blocking all access to spells until he atones for his actions to the satisfaction of the entity that supplies his power.
+Any attempt to commit an act that goes against the teachings of the source or tribe that the Shaman derives will close his channel, blocking all access to spells until he atones for his actions to the satisfaction of the source that supplies his power.

-Serving the Powers that Be: A priest is a servant of a god, or supernatural entity of great power (deity) and must at all times follow in the teachings and philosophy of his deity.
-If a priest strays too far from the path set forth by that entity or suffer the loss of any and all of the powers and abilities that his deitiy grants him.
+Serving the Powers that Be: A Shaman is a servant of the spirits, or supernatural entity of great power (deity) and must at all times follow in the teachings and philosophy of his source.
+If a Shaman strays too far from the path set forth by that source or suffer the loss of any and all of the powers and abilities that his source grants him, including some or all of his totem abilities, although his totem guide or animal may try to direct him back onto the correct path.

-Gaining MFE Points: A priest gains 1d8 MFE per each +1 bonus of his Willpower modifier.
-That is, a priest with a Willpower of 16 (+3) gains +3d8 MFE per each new level of experience.
+Gaining MEA Points: A priest gains 1d8 MEA per each +1 bonus of his Willpower modifier.
+That is, a priest with a Willpower of 16 (+3) gains +3d8 MEA per each new level of experience.

-Channeling Focus: A priest uses a divine focus, upon which he concentrates in order to establish the channel.
-This is usually a holy symbol, but may be something otherwise significant to the power from whom he receives the spell power.
+Channeling Focus: A Shaman uses a divine focus, upon which he concentrates in order to establish the channel.
+This is usually a tribal symbol, but may be something otherwise significant to the power from whom he receives the spell power.

 This symbol is usually a physical object, such as a piece of jewelry, a staff, or a weapon, but in rare cases it may be a tattoo.
 In the case of the latter, it must be large and clearly visible at all times.
-Often this is a full torso tattoo that covers his chest, arms, back, neck and head, in which case, the priest wears no clothing on his upper body.
+Often this is a full torso tattoo that covers his chest, arms, back, neck and head, in which case, the Shaman wears no clothing on his upper body.

-A priest's channeling foci are admonished with religious symbols and traces of verse relating to the power from which they receive their spellcasting ability.
-Because of this, it is possible for the initiated to determine the precise nature of the source of the priest's power, but this requires close examination of the focus and an appropriate Knowledge (Religion) or Knowledge (Supernatural) check with a DC of between 15 and 30.
+A Shaman's channeling foci are admonished with ancient symbols and intircater designs relating to the power from which they receive their spellcasting ability.
+Because of this, it is possible for the initiated to determine the precise nature of the source of the Shaman power, but this requires close examination of the focus and an appropriate Knowledge (Religion) or Knowledge (Supernatural) check with a DC of between 15 and 30.